cutech/rOS-catalog/templates/Virtualmin/README.md

-You may need to enter the Virtualmin container to start the Virtualmin server
+You may need to enter the Virtualmin container to start the Virtualmin server and will have to make some changes inside the container (see below)

 docker exec -it [container-ID] /bin/bash